Centre invites protesting wrestlers for talks

 Singh, who is a Bharatiya Janata Party MP, has been booked by the Delhi Police in two cases after the Supreme Court intervened in the matter.
 However, he has not been arrested.

 On Tuesday, Union Sports Minister Anurag Thakur said that the government was willing to have a discussion with the wrestlers on their issues.
 “I have once again invited the wrestlers for the same,” the sports minister tweeted.

+At an event in Gwalior, Thakur later told reporters that a fair investigation will be conducted into the allegations against Singh, reported PTI.

+“The government has already formed a committee,” he said.
+“The police are investigating the matter by registering an FIR.
+A chargesheet will also be filed and fair investigation will be done.”

 The development came after the wrestlers met Union Home Minister Amit Shah on June 3 at his official residence.